Dr Salvatore Papa

 By using interdisciplinary approaches including pre-clinical, biochemical and structural methods we aim to identify novel targets that are responsible for cancer cell survival, spread and development.

 I gained a first class in Molecular Biology followed by a PhD in Experimental Medicine.
 My graduate studies were carried out in the Ben May Department for Cancer Research at University of Chicago, USA.
 I completed my postdoctoral training at Imperial College London, where I became interested in molecualr oncology.
 After promotion to Senior Research Fellow (Lecturer status) in 2009 sponsored by a Wellcome Trust personal award, I started my independent career as Group Leader at the Institute of Hepatology London.
-Current research efforts in my laboratory are aimed to the identification and characterization of novel anti-apoptotic factors as potential cancer biomarkers.
+My primary contributions as an Associate Professor at University of Leeds involve the identification and characterization of novel anti-apoptotic factors as potential cancer biomarkers.

 During my postgraduate studies, my research efforts have been directed towards the identification and characterization of the downstream effectors of the prosurvival activity of NF-kappaB.
 My primary focus was to uncover a mechanism by which Gadd45b, a downstream effector of NF-kappaB, blunts JNK signalling.
 We have identified the MAPKK MKK7/JNKK2 – a specific and essential activator of JNK – as a target of Gadd45b, and in fact, of NF-kappaB itself.
 Gadd45b associates directly and tightly with MKK7, inhibiting its catalytic activity, and this inhibition is central to the Gadd45b-mediated suppression of TNF-induced JNK signalling and apoptosis (Papa S. et al., Nat Cell Biol 2004; Papa S. et al., J Biol Chem 2007; Papa S. et al., J Clin Invest 2008; Papa S. et al., Biol Chem 2009).